Coder-Python/churn-prediction/ML Sebastien/README.md

 ### Model tree export :

-To be able to explain how the model is working to a non-tech savvy audience, we decided to export one of the model tree as an example of how the model behave.
+To be able to explain how the model is working to a non-tech savvy audience, we decided to export one of the model tree as an example.

 ![xgb_tree.png](./visuals/xgb_tree.png)